Support us in developing modern systems and vehicles

-There’s a lot we can tell you, and that’s what we intend to do.
+We could tell you a lot.
+And that’s exactly what we intend to do.

-Just like you, many of our employees were at some point getting ready to transition into civilian society.
-These interviews and the video show why they value Rheinmetall as an employer and how they can apply their experience to their work with us.
+Many colleagues work for us who at some point were faced with a career change to the civilian sector.
+Find out why they value Rheinmetall as an employer and how they can contribute their experience to their jobs with us.

-My name is Stefan Haase, I’m 44 years old, married and the father of two teenagers.
+My name is Stefan Haase.
 I joined Rheinmetall in January 2015 after being contacted directly by a headhunter.
 Since then, I’ve headed the “active protection” product range, which develops active technologies for protected and armoured vehicles.
 We upgrade passive protection technologies such as ceramic composite armour by adding an electronic protection system, similar to airbags or automatic seatbelt pretensioners in cars.
 The area is home to development, production and the project managers for the business segment.
 I currently manage and assess business opportunities in my product range and coordinate and optimise our processes.

 From 1994 to 2006, I was a temporary-career officer in the German Navy.
 I studied at the Bundeswehr University Munich in the Department of Economics and Management with a focus on controlling and statistics, before being assigned to type 206a submarines as a watch officer.
 This meant that I was initially trained on sonars, torpedoes and with small crews at extremely close quarters.
 The technical focus was clearly determined by the submarine system and I went on to have some intense experiences at sea.

 I see Rheinmetall as an extremely dynamic company undergoing changes.
-Lots of our colleagues are highly motivated, show extraordinary commitment and are very personally engaged in their work.
+Our colleagues are highly motivated, show extraordinary commitment and are very personally engaged in their work.
 I believe many of us really understand how important our products are for security forces around the world.
 This is a good fit, because project business also means constantly facing competition from tenders.

 I’m a trained IT sergeant and last served as a section commander in a bi-national unit in the Netherlands, where I was responsible for telecommunication and general military training.